 Anyway.
 Obviously we’ve discovered that regardless of trend, this is a soul-enriching experience, to see Filipinos on romance book covers.
 It’s wonderful for the author, for readers, and even for the cover models we invite, many of them surprised to be told they could be a Main Character or Love Interest.
 So we’ve done more shoots!

 Bibo Reyes and Gracielle So (2018, photography by Pach Urrea, styling by Alex Lapa, makeup by Layla Tanjutco)

 It might be a function of timing, but the books with Bibo and Graie covers have sold extremely well in romanceclass events and book fairs in 2018.
 Just saying!

 Biel Faundo and JP Basco and Alex Lapa (2018, photography by Pach Urrea, styling by Alex Lapa, makeup by Layla Tanjutco)

 Amazing how we find our cover people sometimes: JP made a memorable first impression as a live reader at AprilFeelsDay2018, and Biel is a doctor (who’s a friend of a romanceclass author).
 Alex, I met because she read my books and we started following each other on Twitter.
 I invited her before to be on the cover of my Young and Scambitious series, and on this shoot she reprises her role (haha), in a new set of photos for a compiled edition I’m releasing.

-We’re planning our 10th shoot!
-Sponsor a shoot or purchase a photo at instagram.com/romanceclasscovers
+Update, June 2020: We have since done 11 shoots.
+Sponsor a shoot or purchase a photo at instagram.com/romanceclasscovers.